Paraphrase Generation as Unsupervised Machine Translation

 \section{Conclusion}

-Here, we propose a new framework for paraphrase generation by treating the task as unsupervised machine translation (UMT).
+In this paper, we propose a new framework for paraphrase generation by treating the task as unsupervised machine translation (UMT).
 The proposed framework first splits a large unlabeled corpus into multiple sub-datasets and then trains one or multiple UMT models based on one or more pairs of these sub-datasets.
 Experiments and ablation studies under supervised and unsupervised setups demonstrate the effectiveness of the proposed framework.